byrantwithyou/mywebsite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master's student in computer science
+role: Master student in computer science

 # Organizations/Affiliations to show in About widget
 organizations: